MinaFoundation/mina-fungible-token/documentation/deploy.md

 ## Deploying the token contract

 The `deploy` function of `FungibleToken` takes as one argument the address of the admin contract.
-If you have written your own admin contract, you will also need to set `FungibleToken.adminContract` to that class.
+If you have written your own admin contract, you will also need to set `FungibleToken.AdminContract` to that class.

 [!NOTE] If you do not use the `FungibleToken` as is, third parties that want to integrate your token